LuisTorres262/Creating-a-Virtual-Machine/README.md

 25.)
 Now type the name of the resource group, and click delete.
 Do the same for any other resource groups that need to be deleted.
-26.)
-CONGRATS!!
-You have now created your first Virtual Machine!